Alex-Mathai-98/Satellite-Image-Segmentation-Using-U-NET/README.md

 ## Resizing and Panchromatic Sharpening of Images

 ### Explanation (Optional)
 The 20 bands span a huge range of the electromagnetic spectrum.
-Because of this, if we were to compare the sizes of the image of a particular location across the 3 groups, they would vary drastically. **GROUP III** is the smallest, then comes **GROUP II** and lastly **GROUP III**.
+Because of this, if we were to compare the sizes of the image of a particular location across the 3 groups, they would vary drastically. **GROUP III** is the smallest, then comes **GROUP II** and the largest is **GROUP I**.

 As deep learning models expect a fixed size input, we would need to resize **GROUP III** and **GROUP II** to the size of **GROUP I**. **GROUP III** being the smallest, suffers a drastic drop in image quality while resizing.
 Hence **GROUP III** was left out.